brightertiger/notes/notes/general/gen-03-boosting.md

 ## Overview

 -   Combine multiple rules of thumb to make an accurate and informed decision
-    -   Bagging: Models are buit in parallel on different data subsets
+    -   Bagging: Models are built in parallel on different data subsets
     -   Boosting: Models are built in sequence with modified different samples weights
         -   $F(x_i) = \sum_m \alpha_m f_m(x_i)$
         -   $f_m$ and $\alpha_m$ are fit jointly